 Official 7 Day National Weather Service Forecast (CAZ015)

-Tonight: Mostly cloudy.
-A chance of rain showers and a slight chance of thunderstorms in the evening, then a slight chance of rain showers after midnight.
-Lows around 42.
-South winds around 10 mph shifting to the east up to 10 mph after midnight.
-Gusts up to 20 mph.
+Tonight: Mostly cloudy in the evening then becoming partly cloudy.
+A chance of thunderstorms early in the evening.
+A chance of rain showers in the evening, then a slight chance of rain showers after midnight.
+Lows 43 to 49.
+North winds up to 10 mph.

 Product Disclaimer